 Will One Cheat Day Ruin Ketosis?

 If you have struggled with weight loss and the never-ending battle with yo-yo dieting, you may consider ketosis as a means of dropping weight.
-Ketogenic diets, otherwise known as the Keto diet or simply Keto, are a high fat but very low carb method to weight loss.
+Ketogenic diets, otherwise known as the Keto diet or simply Keto, are a high fat but very low carb method for weight loss.

 When you drastically reduce carbohydrates and increase fat in your diet, something called ketosis happens.
 This is a metabolic state that makes your body a fat-burning machine.

 There are different types of Keto diets that allow people to make choices best for their body and lifestyle.